-1 Because a voluminous amount of information exists or has otherwise been developed for many resource areas, YCWA has made a good faith effort to bring forward the most important and relevant information into Section 3.3.
-However, if readers want a more comprehensive understanding of the totality of available information, data and study results, readers should review other relicensing materials, including YCWA's PAD and the technical memoranda that have been filed in Appendix E6 of this Exhibit E. 2 Although Section 2.2.5 diamages NCWA's studies and includes applying of both the effected againment and potential.
+Because a voluminous amount of information exists or has otherwise been developed for many resource areas, YCWA has made a good faith effort to bring forward the most important and relevant information into Section 3.3.
+However, if readers want a more comprehensive understanding of the totality of available information, data and study results, readers should review other relicensing materials, including YCWA's PAD and the technical memoranda that have been filed in Appendix E6 of this Exhibit E.

-2 Although Section 3.3.5 discusses YCWA's studies and includes analysis of both the affected environment and potential environmental effects, Section 3.3.5 is organized by ESA-listed species under USFWS's jurisdiction.
+Although Section 3.3.5 discusses YCWA's studies and includes analysis of both the affected environment and potential environmental effects, Section 3.3.5 is organized by ESA-listed species under USFWS's jurisdiction.
 YCWA has included in Volume IV of Exhibit E, an Applicant-Prepared Draft BA that addresses Project effects on ESA-listed species under NMFS' jurisdiction and an Applicant-Prepared Draft EFH Assessment that addresses Project effects on Chinook salmon EFH habitat.